 Meet Deborah Cavanaugh-Grant, New Leaf Consulting.

-Deborah Cavanaugh-Grant (shown in the photo to the right, Deborah stands in the middle between two of her 2018 market staff) has extensive experience working in the field of sustainable agriculture and local food systems.
+Deborah Cavanaugh-Grant (shown in the photo above, Deborah stands in the middle between two of her 2018 market staff) has extensive experience working in the field of sustainable agriculture and local food systems.
 Working at the University of Illinois at Urbana-Champaign for nearly 25 years in the area of small farms and organic and sustainable agriculture, Deborah also provided leadership through various other food and farming organizations including Central Illinois Farm Beginnings, Slow Food Springfield, Illinois Stewardship Alliance, Illinois Organic Growers Association and many others.Her work with Extension also led her to join the board of Illinois Farmers Market Association (ILFMA) in 2013.
 However, her noteworthy background didn’t include filling the shoes of a Farmers Market Manager until the 2018 market season when Illinois Stewardship Alliance staff reached out to her about managing the Old Capitol Farmers Market.

 As a board member of ILFMA, Deborah has been a huge asset to the organization by planning educational webinars, writing a guide for farmers market managers and contributing to the strategic plan.
 Little did she know that her intimate knowledge of the organization would pay off when she took on the role of Farmers Market Manager.
 Deborah spoke with us about her role with ILFMA, tackling her first season as a market manager and which resources were the most invaluable to her: